iranzo/iranzo.github.io/content/blog/2022/2022-12-23-using-kcli-to-prepare-for-open-cluster-management-testing/index.en.md

 At this point we've our system ready to use go, and some other utilities available.

-Let's now continue with cluster adm and some other utilities like kubectl:
+Let's now continue with `clusteradm` and some other utilities like kubectl:

 ```sh
 # Install clusteradm